-Presumably, it will use Near-Field Communication (NFC) technology just like Apple Pay, Android Pay, and Samsung Pay.
+Presumably, it will use near-field communication (NFC) technology just like Apple Pay, Android Pay, and Samsung Pay.
 Using the popular NFC system would make it easier for LG to gain support, since it can latch onto all the same retailers whose payment terminals work with other types of mobile payments.
-Right now, it appears that LG Pay will launch in Korea first, and it’s unknown if it will spread to other markets.

 LG Pay may include mobile payments and a smart credit card